CypherCove/CovePrefs/README.md

 BannerLinkPreference is a generic Preference with a property for setting a background drawable.
 This can be used for making a preference that stands out and links to something else.
 Convenience URI properties are provided for defining the Intent.
+The banner image is stretched and cropped to fill the background of the preference.
+By default, it replaces the background drawable of the preference so the Material touch ripple will be missing.
+To avoid losing the ripple, `app:layout="@layout/coveprefs_preference_banner_link"` can be set on the preference.
+It requires the Jetpack ConstraintLayout library.

 | Property                 | Property type | Description                                                                                                             |
 |--------------------------|---------------|-------------------------------------------------------------------------------------------------------------------------|